 When using QQuickRenderControl, the responsibility for driving the rendering loop is transferred to the application.
 In this case no built-in render loop is used.
 Instead, it is up to the application to invoke the polish, synchronize and rendering steps at the appropriate time.
 It is possible to implement either a threaded or non-threaded behavior similar to the ones shown above.

-The scene graph offers two methods for integrating OpenGL content: by calling OpenGL commands directly and by creating a textured node in the scene graph.
+The scene graph offers two methods for integrating application-provided graphics commands: by issuing OpenGL, Vulkan, Metal, etc. commands directly, and by creating a textured node in the scene graph.

 By connecting to the QQuickWindow::beforeRendering() and QQuickWindow::afterRendering() signals, applications can make OpenGL calls directly into the same context as the scene graph is rendering to.
-As the signal names indicate, the user can then render OpenGL content either under a Qt Quick scene or over it.
-The benefit of integrating in this manner is that no extra framebuffer nor memory is needed to perform the rendering.
+With APIs like Vulkan or Metal, applications can query native objects, such as, the scene graph's command buffer, via QSGRendererInterface, and record commands to it as they see fit.
+As the signal names indicate, the user can then render content either under a Qt Quick scene or over it.
+The benefit of integrating in this manner is that no extra framebuffer nor memory is needed to perform the rendering, and a possibly expensive texturing step is eliminated.
 The downside is that Qt Quick decides when to call the signals and this is the only time the OpenGL application is allowed to draw.

-The Scene Graph - OpenGL Under QML example gives an example on how to use these signals.
+The Scene Graph - OpenGL Under QML example gives an example on how to use these signals using OpenGL.

-The other alternative is to create a QQuickFramebufferObject, render into it, and let it be displayed in the scene graph as a texture.
+The other alternative, only available for OpenGL currently, is to create a QQuickFramebufferObject, render into it, and let it be displayed in the scene graph as a texture.
 The Scene Graph - Rendering FBOs example shows how this can be done.
-It is also possible to combine multiple rendering contexts and multiple threads to create content to be displayed in the scene graph.
-The Scene Graph - Rendering FBOs in a thread examples show how this can be done.

 Warning: When mixing OpenGL content with scene graph rendering, it is important the application does not leave the OpenGL context in a state with buffers bound, attributes enabled, special values in the z-buffer or stencil-buffer or similar.
 Doing so can result in unpredictable behavior.